 As the names suggests, the Inn is located in Pittsburgh’s historic Mexican War Streets neighborhood, across the street from The National Aviary, where birds swoop and dive in immersive exhibits.
 The nearby Mattress Factory offers a different type of immersive experience, with art installations populating its various buildings.
 Take selfies with some of Yayoi Kusama’s polka-dotted work or take a blind leap of faith by experiencing James Turrell’s Pleiades in the dark.

 While you’re in town, check out Randyland, a brightly colored courtyard created by Randy Gilson.
-Then walk across one of the city’s many bridges (the most of any city in the world) to the Andy Warhol Museum to see the work of Pittsburgh’s most famous native son.
+Then walk across one of the city’s many bridges to the Andy Warhol Museum to see the work of Pittsburgh’s most famous native son.

 If art isn’t your thing, catch the Pittsburgh Pirates at PNC Park, which with its waterfront location can feel more like a cruise ship than a ball field.
 Bet on who will win the pierogi race — yes, there’s a halftime race in which people dressed as polish dumplings sweat it out for the gold.